Joe7web/js-password-generator/README.md

 # js-password-generator
 ## Password Generator

-I created a professional website to showcase my skills and abilities for future employers and clients.
+This is a password generator that will create a random password based on the length of characters chosen by the user and the user's ability to choose from 4 different groups of characters.

+Unfortuately, this current application has bugs and incomplete code that was not able to be overcome by the deadline.
-It will be continually updated and improved as my future projects are added to demonstrate my full stack capabilities.
+It will be resubmitted in the future once able to be completed.

-By leveraging GitHub, the accessibility to these projects and repositories are convenient and easy to update.

-I was able to contruct this landing page by using html and advanced css.

-I was fortunate to have some assistance from Frank Craven
+I was fortunate to have some assistance from Frank Craven and Neil the learning Assistant.